EthanQY/EthanQY.github.io/hobbies.md

 ## Investments

 Qianyi is very interested in investment and financial management.
 He primarily invests in the A-share market, U.S. stock ETFs, gold, and bonds.
 He focuses on risk control to achieve stable appreciation of his assets.
+- If you have any idea for making money, Qianyi would be very happy to talk to you.

 ## Hit the gym
 Qianyi is also working on maintaining a healthy weight, like many people.